 Let men and women of the same height and weight drink the same amount of alcohol.
 And in the same period of time.
 The women will have a higher blood alcohol concentration (BAC) than the men.

 Second.
 Women also have less of a gastric enzyme (dehydrogenase).
 It breaks down some alcohol before it can enter the bloodstream.
 Because of this, women absorb up to nearly 30% more alcohol into their bloodstream.
 This, compared to men of the same height and weight.
 And who drink the same amount of alcohol in the same time.

 Also, hormonal changes during the menstrual cycle can affect alcohol break down.
 This increases the impact of alcohol.

 Of course women are usually smaller and lighter than men.
 This fact alone means that the same amount of alcohol consumed at the same rate will have greater impact on them.

 To that fact, add the higher proportion of body fat.
 Then add the lower levels of dehydrogenase.
 It’s easy to see how one drink can have the same effect on a woman as two have on a man.

 So alcohol is sexist.
 When it comes to alcohol, men and women are inherently unequal.
 It’s important for women’s safety and health to remember this inequality.
-A woman should never try to ‘keep up’ with a man’s drinking.
+A woman should never try to “keep up” with a man’s drinking.
 To do so is both foolish and dangerous.
-She should say to herself as often as necessary, “alcohol is sexist, alcohol is sexist.”
+She should say to herself as often as necessary “alcohol is sexist.”

 IV.
 Equality of Alcohol

-Here’s an important fact for both men and women to know.
+Here’s an important fact for both women and men to know.
 And it’s a fact of equality.
 Standard drinks of beer, dinner wine, and spirits are all equal.
 That is, each contains the same amount of pure alcohol.